Herman Miller Flo Plus vs Humanscale M2.1 vs Ergotron LX

 - Build: aluminum + cast metal, powder-coated

-In hand: The LX feels like a tool.
+In hand: Reviewers describe the LX as feeling like a tool.
 Mechanical, functional, not pretty.
-Joint friction is consistent but a little stiff out of the box (gets smoother after the first week of use).
+Owner reports note joint friction is consistent but a little stiff out of the box, easing after the first week of use.
 The cable clip system is functional but the cables remain visible along the arm.

 What you give up vs Flo Plus / M2.1: